Parsimotion/gitqq/README.md

 ## 📄 License

-This project is licensed under the ISC license - see the LICENSE file for details.
+This project is licensed under the MIT license - see the LICENSE file for details.